sachinsuryavanshi/sachlife-xampp/modules/betterlogin/README.txt

 ------------

-Better Login module is used to remove issue of styling Drupal login/password/registration forms.
-It is slightly inspired by the way Wordpress login forms work, and uses three page templates to change the style of the forms.
+Better Login module is used to remove issue of styling Drupal login/password/registration/reset forms.
+It is slightly inspired by the way Wordpress login forms work, and uses four page templates to change the style of the forms.
 It is very simple to use, just install the Better Login module and it starts working immediately.

  * For a full description of the module, visit the project page: